-Decorations: Decorations are allowed within your room.
+Decorations: Decorations are allowed within your room and private living area.
 The only materials that may be used to hang decorations or other items to walls are double-sided tape, command strips, and small tacks.
 Nails and screws are prohibited.
-Windows and door exteriors, as well as all common areas in residence halls are considered public spaces.
-To maintain a safe environment for all students, any materials that are potentially offensive or discriminatory are prohibited in these areas and may be removed.
-Any material that creates a hostile or intimidating environment may be a violation of the College's harassment policy.
-Empty alcohol containers may not be displayed in public spaces.
+Windows and door exteriors, porches and balconies, as well as all common areas in housing are considered public spaces, and to maintain a safe and welcoming environment for all students, nothing may be hung or displayed without prior approval from Residence Life staff.
+Any material that creates a hostile or intimidating environment may be a violation of the College's Harassment Prevention Policy.
+Empty alcohol containers may not be displayed in public spaces